 UV ray protection runs more than skin deep

-Skin is the body’s largest organ, protecting against heat, sunlight and infection.
-But for many, protecting their skin isn’t a high priority.
+Skin is the body’s largest organ, offering protection against heat, sunlight and infection.
+But many don’t make skin protection a high priority.

-Protecting skin from the harmful effects of UV radiation from the sun is simple, but requires daily diligence in this part of the country where the sun shines much of the year.
+Protecting skin from the harmful impacts of UV radiation from the sun is simple, but requires daily diligence in this part of the country where the sun shines much of the year.

 Wear proper clothing: Protective clothing like long-sleeved shirts and pants is a good option when outdoors and even when on the beach.

 Find shade: If possible, stay out of the sun during peak hours, 10 a.m.-4 p.m.
 Find a shaded location or create shade using an umbrella or wide-brimmed hat.

-According to the Centers for Disease Control and Prevention (CDC), some of the more common sun-related vision problems include cataracts, macular degeneration and pterygium (non-cancerous growth of the conjunctiva that can obstruct vision).
+According to the CDC, some of the more common sun-related vision problems include cataracts, macular degeneration and pterygium (non-cancerous growth on the whites of the eye).

-Wearing a wide-brimmed hat helps protect eyes because it shades the face from the sun at most angles.
-Wrap-around style sunglasses with 99 or higher UV block should block glare and block 99-100 percent of UV rays.
+UV-resistant sunglasses block UVA and UVB rays, as well as the tender skin around eyes from sun exposure.
+Wrap-around style sunglasses with 99 or higher UV block should glare and block 99-100 percent of UV rays.
 The wrap-around style helps protect eyes from most angles.